adjmel/recup-exif/README.md

 - **Image Path**: Ensure that you provide the correct path to the image file when prompted.
 - **Permissions**: Make sure you have the necessary permissions to read the image file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to modify this README to better fit your needs or add any additional information!